mit-pdos/argosy/artifact/README.md

   extracted code.
 - `Impl.LogHdr_fmt` and `Impl.Descriptor_fmt`, axiomatic code to encode the
   logging data structures.

+The whole development should compile in under two minutes and within one GB of RAM (and under a minute with `make -j2`).

 To compile the logging code, run its unit tests, and see a demo of using logging-client, after compiling the Coq code (which also runs extraction), run: